Back to blog

 candidate database

-Efficiently using such tools as candidate database is crucial in current labor market conditions.
+Efficiently using tools like candidate databases is crucial in current labor market conditions.
 Thus, let’s look at how to build and manage one to achieve good results in 2024.

 A candidate database, also known as recruiting database, is just what it sounds to be.
 It’s a searchable database that stores all relevant data about active and passive candidates.
 Recruiters use candidate databases to have all the information about potential hires in one place, enabling them to fill the open positions as soon as possible.

-Recruiting databases grow with time as more candidates are considered and hired.
+Candidate databases for recruiters grow with time as more candidates are considered and hired.
 New hires remain in the database, and current employees can be added as internal candidates for other positions.
-Various software programs allow quickly sourcing candidates from online recruiting platforms and adding them to your databases.
+Various software programs allow you to quickly source candidates from online recruiting platforms and add them to your databases.

 Finding suitable candidates is all about data.
 Thus, you need to post jobs on all major sites and fill your candidate database with relevant information, from contact data to the recruit's qualifications and expertise.
 This involves two major steps.